pranath/blog/_posts/2021-05-14-ai-satellite-images.md

 In the water industry where I work, satellite image data and AI holds great potential for helping solve a number of problems, such as the [detection of leaks](https://earthi.space/press/severn-trent-water-enlists-earth-i-to-identify-and-combat-water-leaks-using-sophisticated-data-analytics-from-satellite-imagery/){:target="_blank"}, [water resource management](https://www.devex.com/news/how-satellite-images-could-improve-water-management-in-africa-96807){:target="_blank"} to ensure on ongoing water supply accounting for changes in population and climate change, [water quality monitoring](https://jncc.gov.uk/media/4681/eo4water_resources_website_final.pdf){:target="_blank"}, and [flood protection](https://reliefweb.int/report/world/fusing-ai-satellite-image-analysis-inform-rapid-response-floods-un-global-pulse){:target="_blank"}.

-Beyond the water industry, satellite images and AI are working together to provide critical insights in many diverse areas such as [disaster response and recovery](https://development.asia/insight/how-ai-can-boost-disaster-response-and-recovery){:target="_blank"}, [the discovery of hidden archaeological sites](https://scitechdaily.com/discovering-hidden-archaeological-sites-with-ai-and-satellite-images/){:target="_blank"}, city infrastructure monitoring](https://development.asia/insight/using-artificial-intelligence-city-infrastructure-monitoring){:target="_blank"}, combating illegal fishing](https://news.microsoft.com/on-the-issues/2019/06/06/ocean-mind-illegal-fishing/){:target="_blank"}, and predicting crop yields](https://www.theverge.com/2016/8/4/12369494/descartes-artificial-intelligence-crop-predictions-usda){:target="_blank"}.
+Beyond the water industry, satellite images and AI are working together to provide critical insights in many diverse areas such as [disaster response and recovery](https://development.asia/insight/how-ai-can-boost-disaster-response-and-recovery){:target="_blank"}, [the discovery of hidden archaeological sites](https://scitechdaily.com/discovering-hidden-archaeological-sites-with-ai-and-satellite-images/){:target="_blank"}, [city infrastructure monitoring](https://development.asia/insight/using-artificial-intelligence-city-infrastructure-monitoring){:target="_blank"}, [combating illegal fishing](https://news.microsoft.com/on-the-issues/2019/06/06/ocean-mind-illegal-fishing/){:target="_blank"}, and [predicting crop yields](https://www.theverge.com/2016/8/4/12369494/descartes-artificial-intelligence-crop-predictions-usda){:target="_blank"}.

 But how does this technology work? and can you understand the basics of how it works without any technical knowledge?
 The answer is I believe yes, and I will try to illustrate this by describing a recent project I completed using this approach.